 Not only is it used in fabric, but you’ll also find it EVERYWHERE in most plastic products.
-It also DOES NOT pile as much as, say, cotton.
+I noticed it also DOES NOT pile as much as, say, cotton.

-Like polyester, nylon is generally safe, but some of the materials used to create nylon may cause skin irritation, so it’s safer to avoid nylon fabrics, especially if your child has a delicate complexion.
+Like polyester, nylon is generally safe, but some of the materials used to create nylon may cause skin irritation, so I recommend avoiding nylon fabrics, especially if your child has a delicate complexion.